martygrant/uwsgamedevbot/README.md

 For developing the bot you should create your own bot and run it on your own private server to test out your functions so we can avoid a lot of bother with security tokens and the Bjarne bot being hosted in a cloud server.
 Once you are happy you can submit a pull request and it can be added to Bjarne.

-If you have any questions for making a contribution, or a code related question for your change you can message @midnightpacific or @@Medallyon#5012 on the Discord server.
+If you have any questions for making a contribution, or a code related question for your change you can message [@midnightpacific](https://github.com/martygrant) or [@Medallyon](https://github.com/Medallyon).

 ### Requirements
 You will need Node.js v8+ and the [discord.js](https://github.com/hydrabolt/discord.js) library, instructions for installing discord.js